bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:17 PM CT, March 17</p>
+<p class="updated_time"> Latest data: 06:44 PM CT, March 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 26°, which is 8° *colder* than yesterday.
-Tomorrow is expected to be 29° **warmer** than today.
+Today's high is 26°, which is 9° *colder* than yesterday.
+Tomorrow is expected to be 30° **warmer** than today.

 Currently:

 - 26°
 - Mostly Cloudy
-- 66% humidity
+- 62% humidity
 - 9 mph wind
-- 72% cloud cover
+- 86% cloud cover
 - 42 AQI 🟩
-- 0.22 inches of snow and 0.01 inches of rain expected in the next 48 hours
+- 0.08 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>